DilanCF/ENEE447-notes/lecture notes/Lecture14.md

 This is wrong, however.
 We may have a data race when checking the value of `readers`

-Using a semapore instead of keeping the variable makes things easier
+Using a semaphore instead of keeping the variable makes things easier

 ```
 shared sem num_readers = 10;